CEO & Co-Founder

 Until 2013, Byron was a senior partner at McKinsey & Company in Washington, D.C., and in Los Angeles, where he was elected Principal in 1999 and Director in 2005.
 Over 20 years at McKinsey, he worked primarily in the fields of technology & communications, information & media, services-based businesses, education, economic development, and innovation, leading McKinsey’s High Tech Services sector from 2002 to 2006, and its global Social Sector from 2007 to 2012.
 He was also co-author of several McKinsey Global Institute reports, including Changing the Fortunes of America’s Workforce (2009), Growth and Renewal in the United States: Retooling America’s Economic Engine (2011), and An Economy That Works: Job Creation and America’s Future (2011), and Help Wanted: the Future of Work in Advanced Economies (2012).
 His professional experience prior to McKinsey was as an economist at LMC International, Oxford University, and the African Development Bank.
 He is the author of The Economics of International Payments Unions and Clearinghouses (MacMillan Press, 1995)

-Until his appointment at the White House, Byron was active in a number of not-for-profit organizations, serving a member of the boards of trustees of The William and Flora Hewlett Foundation and Yale University.
+Until his appointment at the White House, Byron was active in a number of not-for-profit organizations, serving as a member of the boards of trustees of The William and Flora Hewlett Foundation and Yale University.
 He is an elected member of the Council on Foreign Relations and the Pacific Council on International Policy, and serves as a board member of Hope Street Group, the Washington Center for Equitable Growth, and Opportunity@Work.

 Pronouns: he, him, his